 Matam region.
-Matam, Ranérou, Thilogne, and Kanel healthcare districts
+Matam, Ranérou, Thilogne, and Kanel healthcare districts, Senegal

 Objectives

-• Contribute to reducing morbidity and mortality rates related to diseases transmitted by the lack of safe water and poor sanitation in the Matam region (Senegal).
+- To contribute to reducing morbidity and mortality rates related to diseases transmitted by the lack of safe water and poor sanitation.

-• Improve the hygiene and sanitation management quality in the selected community health centers.
+- To improve the hygiene and sanitation management quality in the selected community health centres and guarantee access to safe drinking water points.

 The lack of water supply is one of the most common and widespread health risks.
 Therefore, preventive management is vital.
 Public awareness and sensitization campaigns, based on the training of community leaders on hygienic practices, show that waterborne diseases can be minimized through regular water quality testing.
 Raising awareness of this quality control among those responsible for its management is necessary to avoid deaths and illnesses.
 In this project, we will work in coordination with the National Hygiene Service.